solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 However, it's also overkill to repair every block presented by others.
-When `LastVotedForkSlots` messages are being received and aggregated, a validator can categorize blocks missing locally into 3 categories: ignored, must-have, and unsure.
-Depending on the stakes of validators currently in restart, some slots with too few stake can be safely ignored, some have enough stake they should definitely be repaired, and the rest would be undecided pending more confirmations.
+When `LastVotedForkSlots` messages are being received and aggregated, a validator can categorize blocks missing locally into 2 categories: must-have and ignored.
+Depending on the stakes of validators currently in restart, some slots with too few stake can be safely ignored, while others will be repaired.

+In the following analysis, we assume:
+* `RESTART_STAKE_THRESHOLD` is 80%
+* `MALICIOUS_SET` which is validators which can disobey the protocol, is 5%.
-Assume `RESTART_STAKE_THRESHOLD` is 80% and that 5% restarted validators can change their votes from what they voted before the restart due to mistakes or malicious behavior.
+   For example, these validators can change their votes from what they previously voted on.
+* `OPTIMISTIC_CONFIRMED_THRESHOLD` is 67%, which is the percentage of stake required to be a `optimistically confirmed block`.

+At any point in restart, let's call percentage of validators not in restart `PERCENT_NOT_IN_RESTART`.
+We can draw a line at `OPTIMISTIC_CONFIRMED_THRESHOLD` - `MALICIOUS_SET` - `PERCENT_NOT_IN_RESTART`.

+Any slot above this line should be repaired, while other slots can be ignored for now.

+If
+`OPTIMISTIC_CONFIRMED_THRESHOLD` - `MALICIOUS_SET` - `PERCENT_NOT_IN_RESTART`
+is not positive, then the validators don't have to start any repairs.

+We obviously want to repair all blocks above `OPTIMISTIC_CONFIRMED_THRESHOLD` before the restart.
+The validators in `MALICIOUS_SET` could lie about their votes, so we need to be conservative and lower the line accordingly.
+Also, we don't know what the validators not in restart have voted, so we need to be even more conservative and assume they voted for this block.
+Being conservative means we might repair blocks which we didn't need, but we will never miss any block we should have repaired.

-When only 5% validators are in restart, everything is in "unsure" category.
+For example, when only 5% validators are in restart, `PERCENT_NOT_IN_RESTART` is 100% - 5% = 95%.
+`OPTIMISTIC_CONFIRMED_THRESHOLD` - `MALICIOUS_SET` - `PERCENT_NOT_IN_RESTART`
+= 67% - 5% - 95% < 0, so no validators would repair any block.

-When 67% validators are in restart, any slot with less than 67% - 5% - (100-67%) = 29% is in "ignored" category, because even if all
+When 70% validators are in restart, `PERCENT_NOT_IN_RESTART` is 100% - 70% = 30%.
-validators join the restart, the slot will not get 67% stake.
-When this threshold is less than 33%, we temporarily put all blocks with >33% stake into "must-have" category to speed up repairing.
-Any slot with between 29% and 33% stake is "unsure".
+`OPTIMISTIC_CONFIRMED_THRESHOLD` - `MALICIOUS_SET` - `PERCENT_NOT_IN_RESTART`
+= 67% - 5% - 30% = 32%, so slots with above 32% votes in `LastVotedForkSlots`
+would be repaired.

-When 80% validators are in restart, any slot with less than 67% - 5% - (100-80%) = 42% is in "ignored" category, the rest is "must-have".
+When 80% validators are in restart, `PERCENT_NOT_IN_RESTART` is 100% - 80% = 20%.
+`OPTIMISTIC_CONFIRMED_THRESHOLD` - `MALICIOUS_SET` - `PERCENT_NOT_IN_RESTART`
+= 67% - 5% - 20% = 42%, so slots with above 42% votes in `LastVotedForkSlots`
+would be repaired.

 From above examples, we can see the "must-have" threshold changes dynamically depending on how many validators are in restart.
-The main benefit is that a block will only move from "must-have/unsure" to "ignored" as more validators join the restart, not vice versa.
+The main benefit is that a block will only move from "must-have" to "ignored" as more validators join the restart, not vice versa.
 So the list of blocks a validator needs to repair will never grow bigger when more validators join the restart.